SpEZiiL/makefile-template/README.md

  targets and clean the object files and the targets.

 Most of the time `make` and `make clean` will be enough for testing your software.
-When installing the software, using `sudo make install` is enough
+When installing the software, use `make` and `sudo make install`.

 * `all` (executable & library)
   Default rule; builds the executable or the libraries